-Address: Nevsky Prospect, 28 | St Petersburg 191186, Russia | Phone (+7) 812 448-23-55
+Address: Nevsky Prospekt, 28 | St Petersburg 191186, Russia | Phone (+7) 812 448-23-55

-"Books for Everyone"
+"Books for everyone"

-This landmark bookstore known locally as Singer House (Dom Knigi) is in a beautiful building with a gorgeous Venetian style interior and is always busy.
-Over 150,000 books are stocked ranging from fiction to political journalism, nature, philosophy, children’s books, maps, guide books, art and culture albums, cook books, foreign books (in many languages), movies – in fact every genre imaginable.
-There’s a café where you can take a book to read while you enjoy refreshments, a souvenir section too, and the building has enormous panoramic windows for you to enjoy the view of Nevsky Prospect.
-If you are looking for some unique and classy gifts this is the place to go.
+This landmark bookstore known locally as the Singer House or House of the Book (Dom Knigi) is strategically located in a beautiful building with a gorgeous Venetian style interior.
+Over 150,000 books are stocked here ranging from fiction to political journalism, nature, philosophy, children’s books, maps, guide books, art and culture albums, cookbooks, foreign books (in many languages), movies – in brief, here you can find every genre imaginable.
+There’s also a café where you can take a book to read or drink something, a souvenir section where you can buy a gift to bring home, and much more.
+The best part of the bookstore is its enormous panoramic windows from where you can get a nice view of the famous Nevsky Prospekt.
+If you are looking for some unique and classy gifts this is really the place to go right in the center.☺

-Address: Nevsky Prospect, 28 | St Petersburg 191023, Russia | Phone (+7) 812 640-44-06
+Address: Nevsky Prospekt, 28 | St Petersburg 191023, Russia | Phone (+7) 812 640-44-06

 Knizhnaya Lavka Pisateley is one of the

-in the 1930s and the shop is protected by the government.
+in the 1930s and the shop is protected by the Russian government.
 No rent is paid so their prices are

 significantly cheaper than other bookshops.
-Through its history this has been the place where famous poets have
+Through its history, this has been the place where famous poets have

 Address: Liteiny Avenue, 57 | St Petersburg 191014, Russia | Phone (+7) 800 500-25-09

-Address: Fontanka River Emb., 38 | St Petersburg 191025, Russia | Phone (+7) 812 579-82-84
+Address: Fontanka River Em., 38 | St Petersburg 191025, Russia | Phone (+7) 812 579-82-84

-"For Queen's English Books"
+"For queen's English books"

 Address: Nevsky Prospekt, 46 | St Petersburg 191186, Russia | Phone (+7) 812 244-96-52

-"The Largest Chain of St Petersburg Bookstores"
+"The largest chain of St Petersburg bookstores"

 Address: Italyanskaya Street, 33 | St Petersburg 191023, Russia | Phone (+7) 981 702-02-28